 DBPR License Verification: Queries the Florida Department of Business and Professional Regulation across five licensed contractor categories (construction, electrical, home inspectors, architecture, mold) plus the unlicensed activity and complaint database.
 Returns license type, status, expiration date, and disciplinary history.

-DBPR License (0-5 pts): Active license(s), expiration, disciplinary history
+DBPR License (0-5 pts): Active license status, expiration date, disciplinary history

-BBB Rating (0-3 pts): Accreditation, rating grade
+BBB Rating (0-3 pts): Accreditation status, rating grade

-The score maps to five risk categories, Very Low, Low, Moderate, High, and Very High, each with specific guidance on what the property owner should do next.
+That score maps to five risk categories, Very Low, Low, Moderate, High, and Very High, each with specific guidance on what the property owner should do next.

 The final report is generated as a professional PDF, color-coded risk indicators, formatted sections for each data source, legal analysis, and actionable conclusions.
 An AI-powered HTML template generator produces the report layout in under 100 milliseconds, with a Gemini fallback for edge cases.